albertcabello/API/README.md

 *I'm not entirely sure if the getNearbyUsers() method works for thousands of entries, it worked for the 3 I tried though :/

+#Bugs
+I need to change the getNearbyUsers() function to use an algorithm to return users within a square mile rather than anyone within 10% of my coordinates